Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 - Basic understanding of Node.js and Express
 - PostgreSQL installed and running on your system

 Be sure to create an assignment6a branch before you do any of the following.
-You will create two branches for this assignment.
+You will create two branches for the two parts of assignment.

 ---